Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Background and Related Work

 \textbf{Post-training of Large Language Models} has emerged as a popular approach to improve reasoning~\citep{snell2025scaling}.
 These methods are grouped into Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL) based techniques.
 In SFT, the model is trained to imitate outputs from carefully curated human-like reasoning examples~\citep{zelikman2022star, muennighoff2025s1}.
 However, studies have shown that SFT can lead models to overfit to surface-level patterns~\citep{chu2025sft}, limiting generalization.
 In contrast, RL-based post-training uses task-specific rewards and updates the model through policy optimization algorithms~\citep{ppo,dpo,deepseek-math}, instead of imitation.
 This approach has shown greater potential in improving reasoning performance, as demonstrated by the success of models fine-tuned with RL~\citep{guo2025deepseek, jaech2024openai}.
 Still, for inherently difficult tasks that LLMs struggle to solve in zero-shot settings, post-training with RL alone has been insufficient~\cite {deepseek-math, simplerlzoo}.

-\textbf{Curriculum Learning} is a training paradigm that organizes tasks in increasing order of difficulty to facilitate smoother and more effective learning~\citep{bengio2009curriculum, graves2017automated}.
-In the context of RL, it has been applied to help agents acquire complex behaviors by first mastering simpler tasks~\citep{narvekar2020curriculum}.
-Despite its potential, the application of curriculum-based RL to LLM post-training remains underexplored.
+\textbf{Curriculum Learning} organizes tasks by increasing difficulty to promote smoother and more effective training~\citep{bengio2009curriculum, graves2017automated}.
+In the context of RL, it has been applied to help agents acquire complex behaviors by first mastering simpler tasks~\citep{narvekar2020curriculum, tajwar2025training}.
 Recently efforts have been made to investigate how curriculum-based RL can enhance reasoning and generalization in LLMs~\citep{qiu2025wisdom, bae2025online, simplerlzoo}.
-To support gradual learning, some works generate Chain-of-Thought (CoT) data spanning a range of difficulty levels~\cite{qiu2025wisdom}.
-Others improve learning by removing examples that are too easy or too hard~\cite{bae2025online}, or by maintaining a balanced mix of task difficulties~\cite{simplerlzoo}.
-Other recent efforts have implemented manual curricula that switch from easy to hard tasks after a fixed number of training iterations~\citep{xie2025logic, team2025kimi}.
+Others improve learning by removing examples that are too easy or too hard~\cite{bae2025online, yu2025dapo}, or by maintaining a balanced mix of task difficulties~\cite{simplerlzoo}.
+Similarly,~\citet{chen2025self}, and ~\citet{foster2025learning} adaptively sample problems with a $50\%$ solve rate to maximize the GRPO advantage during training.
+Other recent efforts implement manual curricula switching from easy to hard tasks after a fixed number of training iterations~\citep{xie2025logic, team2025kimi, bercovich2025llama}.
 In contrast, our work schedules tasks probabilistically from easy to hard, improving reasoning and generalization to out-of-distribution tasks.